rizqikapratamaa/Sentiment-Analysis-on-Twitter-Tweets-about-the-Israel-Palestine-Conflict/README.md

 # Research Repository: 🌐 Applying Graph Theory in Decision Trees for Public Sentiment Analysis on Twitter Tweets about the Israel-Palestine Conflict 🌐

 Welcome to the repository dedicated to my research project, "Applying Graph Theory in Decision Trees for Public Sentiment Analysis on Twitter Tweets about the Israel-Palestine Conflict."
-This project was undertaken as part of my third-semester coursework in Discrete Mathematics at the Bandung Institute of Technology (ITB).
+This project was undertaken as part of my third-semester coursework in Discrete Mathematics in Computer Science major at the Bandung Institute of Technology (ITB).

 ## 🚀 Project Highlights